yeromin-vaskou/s2a4c7Y22-2b4a8-1Ae4-a3Bc1-p44sac1D0vM6/README.md

 * Pull all into a GitHub repository
 * Please call the repository as follow: s2a4c7Y22-2b4a8-1Ae4-a3Bc1-p44sac1D0vM6

+## Prerequisites
+You'll need installed MongoDB client, if you'd like to see changes using MongoCompass.

 ## How to build project:
 Basically, you need:
 1. Clone this repo on your local machine.